weibeld/OLD-weibeld-notes/_mac/setup-new-mac-basic-settings.md

 _System Preferences > Keyboard > Keyboard Shortcuts... > Modifier Keys..._

-# Disable Globe Key
+# Disable Globe Key Functionality

 _System Preferences > Keyboard > Press 🌐 key to > Do Nothing_

-The 🌐 is only present on newer models.
-The above disables the functionality of the 🌐 key and makes it behave like a normal _fn_ key.
+The globe (🌐) key is hosted together with the _fn_ key on newer models of macOS machines.
+The above setting disables the globe functionality and makes the key behave like a normal _fn_ key.

 # Show/Hide Icons in Menu Bar